matthiasprobst/h5RDMtoolbox/README.md

 Feel free to contribute.
 Make sure to write `docstrings` to your methods and classes and please write tests and use PEP 8 (https://peps.python.org/pep-0008/)

+Please write tests for your code and put them into the `test/` folder.
+Visit the [README file](./tests/README.md) in the test-folder for more information.

+Pleas also add a jupyter notebook in the `docs/` folder in order to document your code.
+Please visit the [README file](./docs/README.md) in the docs-folder for more information on how to compile the documentation.

 Please use the **numpy style for the docstrings**: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy